Module: react

 The type of the arguments to a PaginatedQueryFunction.

-This type includes all the arguments after the initial PaginationOptions argument.
+This type includes the entire arguments object except the paginationOpts

 Type parameters